eoefelein/WiDSAI_Python_Workshop/README.md

 Welcome to the WiDSAI Python Workshop!
-Please follow the steps below to create a copy of the workshop google colab notebook and start editing it for your own use.
+Please follow the steps below to create a copy of the our Python Workshop notebook and start editing your own copy.
 Steps to Create a Copy and Edit the Notebook:

     Access the Notebook:
-        Click on the following link to open the Google Colab notebook: https://colab.research.google.com/drive/1dF7hj7BjNH5RWcGKskdJRYkkdq8WDDiL?usp=sharing
+        Copy and paste the following link to open the Google Colab notebook: https://colab.research.google.com/drive/1dF7hj7BjNH5RWcGKskdJRYkkdq8WDDiL?usp=sharing

     Make a Copy of the Notebook: